kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/7571-support-pod-level-resources/README.md

 1. Calculate only container-level patches for containers whose `mode` is set to `Auto`.
 Ignore containers with `Off` mode, as well as containers whose `mode` is set to `RecommendationOnly`.

-2. Calculate pod-level patches based on pod-level recommendations.
+2. Calculate Pod-level patches dynamically as defined in section [Proposal](#proposal).

 #### capping.go

-The `capping.go` logic must be updated so that the admission controller and the updater can adjust pod-level recommendations based on Pod LimitRange objects in the cluster.
+The `capping.go` logic must be updated so that the admission controller and the updater can adjust Pod-level recommendations based on Pod LimitRange objects, as well as container-level and Pod-level `minAllowed` and `maxAllowed` values in the cluster.

 ##### Container LimitRange Objects